aalanwar/Logical-Zonotope/README.md

-## Logical Zonotope: A Set Representation for Binary Vectors
+## Logical Zonotope and polynomial logical zonotopes: Set Representations for Binary Vectors

 This repo cotains the code for our two papers: <br />